 Faculty across the College agree that mastery of the skills of written argument, including critical thinking, problem solving, organization of ideas, and clarity and power of expression, is of enormous importance both in academic work during residence in the College and in the world of work beyond the College.
 Writing as part of college life is a given, whether by students completing required coursework, by scholars as part of their professional lives, or by those who find in writing a source of discovery and pleasure.
 Writing is how we know what it is that we know, because our ability to explain a subject clearly and precisely is an ultimate test of having learned it.
-To help students join Rochester’s community of writers and researchers, the Writing Program offers writing courses and writing support services, as well as opportunities to celebrate outstanding writers and their work.
+To help students join Rochester’s community of writers and researchers, the Writing, Speaking, and Argument Program offers writing courses and writing and speaking support services, as well as opportunities to celebrate outstanding writers and their work.

 Primary Writing Requirement and Placement

 All students at the University of Rochester, whether incoming freshmen or transfers, must satisfy the Primary Writing Requirement.
-The majority of students fulfill the requirement by earning a "C" or better in WRT 105, Reasoning and Writing in the College, or WRT 105E, a version of 105 chosen by students who need more support to meet the demands of college-level writing.
-Students who believe that they are already proficient college writers may petition to substitute a University of Rochester writing-intensive course for WRT 105/105E.
-The substitute course may not also be used to fulfill the upper-level writing requirement.
-Transfer students who have completed a WRT 105/105E-equivalent at another institution and received a B or better may petition to use this course to satisfy the primary writing requirement.
-For more information on satisfying the Primary Writing Requirement, including instructions on how to access the Writing Placement Survey, please refer to http://writing.rochester.edu.
+The majority of students fulfill the requirement by earning a "C" or better in WRT 105, Reasoning and Writing in the College, or WRT 105E or WRT 105A&B, versions of 105 chosen by students who need more support to meet the demands of college-level writing.
+Students who believe that they are already proficient college writers may petition to substitute a University of Rochester writing-intensive course for WRT 105.
+The substitute course may not also be used to fulfill the Upper-Level Writing Requirement.
+Transfer students who have completed a WRT 105 equivalent at another institution and received a B or better may petition to use this course to satisfy the Primary Writing Requirement.
+For more information on satisfying the Primary Writing Requirement, including instructions on how to access the Writing Placement Survey, please refer to writing.rochester.edu.

 WRT 103.
-ESOL Critical Reading, Reasoning, and Writing.
-WRT 103 is an introduction to critical reading and writing skills.
+EAPP Critical Reading, Reasoning, and Writing.
+An introduction to critical reading and writing skills.
 Lessons center on the analysis of varied readings and on using writing as a tool for critical thinking and reflection.
 Students are introduced to concepts of rhetorical analysis and the use of logic, as well as the roles of audience and purpose in shaping the organization, style, and argumentative strategies of their own papers.
 In addition, students build writing fluency and self-expression through freewriting and in-class writing.
 Collaboration is an important part of learning; therefore, students work together as they learn to critique their own work and the work of their peers.
 Attention is given to writing beyond the classroom, such as communicating with faculty and others across the College.
 (Fall)

 WRT 104.
-ESOL Research, Reading, and Writing.
-WRT 104 extends the critical reading and writing skills learned in WRT 103: ESOL Critical Reading, Reasoning, and Writing to the act of research.
+EAPP Research, Reading, and Writing.
+Extends the critical reading and writing skills learned in WRT 103: EAPP Critical Reading, Reasoning, and Writing to the act of research.
 Research may include traditional library sources and academic journals, but it may also include primary research such as fieldwork, surveys, and interviews.
 A variety of texts are analyzed and discussed in preparation for constructing extended argumentative essays and a final research paper.
 Reading and responding critically to texts are practiced.
 Students learn how to incorporate source material into research writing and integrate their own ideas with those from other texts.
 Collaboration is an important part of learning; therefore, students work together as they learn to critique their own work and the work of their peers.
 Attention is given to writing beyond the classroom, such as communicating with faculty and others across the College.
 (Spring)

-WRT 105 and WRT 105E both satisfy the Primary Writing Requirement with a grade of "C" or better.
+WRT 105, WRT 105E and WRT 205A&B satisfy the Primary Writing Requirement with a grade of "C" or better.
 Each section has unique content.
-For an updated list of course descriptions, please refer to http://writing.rochester.edu.
+For an updated list of course descriptions, please refer to writing.rochester.edu.

 WRT 105E.
 Reasoning and Writing in the College.
-WRT 105E is an extended version of Reasoning and Writing in the College.
+An extended version of Reasoning and Writing in the College.
 While WRT 105 and WRT 105E have the same expectations for completion, WRT 105E is intended for students who decide that they need a more supported writing experience to meet the demands of college writing.
-All sections of WRT 105E include an additional class session each week and are taught in computer labs and limited to 10 students.
-WRT 105E students who have worked diligently but have not attained a "C" or better may take an incomplete and sign up for the WRT 105E Extension, a weekly workshop and tutorial that allows students to raise their final grades and satisfy the Primary Writing Requirement.
+All sections include an additional class session each week and are taught in computer labs and limited to 10 students.
+Students who have worked diligently but have not attained a "B-" or better may take an incomplete and sign up for the WRT 105E Extension, a weekly workshop and tutorial that allows students to raise their final grades and satisfy the Primary Writing Requirement.
 (Fall and Spring)

 WRT 108.
 Workshop in Writing.
-This course offers ongoing practice and instruction in writing and critiquing writing.
+Offers ongoing practice and instruction in writing and critiquing writing.
 Guided by a writing center consultant, students plan, draft, and revise their writing; critique each other’s work; assess their own writing; and participate in group sessions on writing issues that the group faces.
 The semester’s work culminates in a final portfolio that features polished essays and an overall self-assessment.
 WRT 108 is a 2-credit course, which is graded pass/fail.
 Prerequisite: WRT 105/WRT 105E or alternative satisfaction of the Primary Writing Requirement.
 (Spring)